Ayiamco/zuriBlockgames-submissions/task4/README.md

 # Basic Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+The project is UI/Frontend that interacts with a staking/vesting contract deployed on the rinkeby test network.
+The app-client folder contains the UI that commuinicates with the smart contracts.
+The project was built using [hardhat](https://hardhat.org/) and [react](https://reactjs.org/)

 Try running some of the following tasks: